WPCD-Workflows/documentation/source/turbulence.rst

 ::

     make clean && make esel

 Everything is now set up for you to run HESEL, which is located in `C-HESEL/bin/esel.marconi.A3`.

-.. _HESEL input file:
+.. _HESEL input:

-HESEL input file
+HESEL input
 ================
 The stand-alone version of HESEL can be run either entirely from an input file, or in a setup where the initial density and temperature fields are read from an additional datafile.
 The probe positions for synthetic diagnogstics probes are provided in a separate datafile.
 All input files must be  located in the same directory.

-HESEL input file
+HESEL input
 ----------------
 The HESEL input is read from a plain text file, with the input variables separated by line breaks.
 An example of an input file is given  :download:`here <static/hesel_input>`.
 The main variables are